PRICING & DATES BELOW ARE FOR THE PAST SUMMER 2015 SEASON, AND SUBJECT TO CHANGE FOR UPCOMING SEASONS.

 What exactly will your vegetable share consist of?
 While we can promise that you’ll receive many different types of delicious veggies in your share each week, keep in mind that the harvest is subject to any number of unpredictable meteorological phenomena.
 Variety is part of the fun of CSA!
 Also though, during much of the season, we use a free-choice distribution format; since member preferences vary, we try to offer as many options as possible.
 For example, there might be three or four kinds of greens available, and we’ll let you choose which to take home and which to leave.
 If you don’t like kale, leave it for someone who does, and take chard instead.

 In terms of quantity, that also varies a bit from week to week—the season starts and ends with slightly smaller share sizes, and is pretty robust throughout July and August.
 This makes it hard to estimate quantity or poundage per week, since there is so much fluctuation.
-As a rough guideline, know that one full vegetable share tends to be more than one person can handle alone, and would be better suited for two to three people, depending of course on how veggie-centric everybody’s diets are, and how often you cook.
+As a rough guideline, know that one full vegetable share tends to be more than one person can handle alone, and works out well for an omnivorous household of three, or a vegetarian household of two–depending of course on how often you cook.

 Below are some highlights of what you may find in your veggie share throughout the season: